South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 Summary

 Medicaid’s rules, benefits and name can all vary by state.
 In South Carolina, Medicaid is called Healthy Connections.
-This article focuses on South Carolina Medicaid Long Term Care for seniors, which will pay for care in a nursing home, a beneficiary’s home and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers or ABD Medicaid.
-This is different than regular Medicaid, which is for financially limited people of all ages.
+This article focuses on South Carolina Medicaid Long Term Care for seniors, which will pay for care in nursing homes, beneficiary’s homes, assisted living residences and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers or ABD Medicaid.
+These programs are different from the regular Medicaid that is for financially limited people of all ages.

 South Carolina Medicaid Long Term Care Programs